TES5Edit/fopdoc/README.md

 ### File Format Data Source

 The most complete open-source implementation of plugin parsers for these games is [TES5Edit](https://code.google.com/p/skyrim-plugin-decoding-project/), written in Delphi.
 The information on the file formats contained within its parsing code has been adapted into a reasonably generic format that programmers should be able to interpret regardless of their preferred language, similar to how it is presented by [UESP.net](http://www.uesp.net/wiki/Tes5Mod:Mod_File_Format).

+This documentation was written to reflect the TES5Edit source code on 2 June 2014.

 ### Contributing